aclaudiadavid/aclaudiadavid/README.md

 <!-- Introduction -->
 ### About me:

-Currently finishing my master's degree in Computer Science with a specialisation in Data Science.
-Some of my favourite areas are data visualization, data engineering and database management.
+I recently completed my master's degree in Computer Science with a specialization in Data Science.
+Fueled by a strong interest in data visualization, data engineering, and database management, I am eager to expand my knowledge and actively seek new opportunities to apply my skills in a professional setting.
 <!--
 **aclaudiadavid/aclaudiadavid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.